uio-carpentry/organisational/meetings/160427_organisers.md

 - Involvement of local IT-groups (to install SWC and DC software stack) has been mentioned during the Carpentry meeting with the Library. **The action is still opened** and a list of software will be defined after the next SWC workshop in June.

-- 10th Nay one day workshop: Carrie and Christian met and discussed the content of the course. **Action is closed**.
+- 10th May one day workshop: Carrie and Christian met and discussed the content of the course. **Action is closed**.

 - Lead Instructor for the 20/21th June SWC: Lex sent an email and Anne is the lead instructor. **Action is closed**.